Bark at the Park

 How to Socialize Your Dog

 Puppies and young dogs are easier to socialize simply because they are primed and ready to learn the ways of their “pack.”
 The first step is to understand that socializing must be a positive experience for them.
-Don’t push them beyond their comfort zone.
+Don’t push them too far beyond their comfort zone.
 You don’t like being shoved into fearful situations, and neither do they.
 Take your time and be patient.
 Let them explore and discover other family members at their own pace.
 Reward them with a treat or praise for behavior you want to see repeated.

 It’s impossible to go into all the pros, cons, and tips and tricks on dog socialization in one article.
 So, I’ve created a FREE ebook you can download and review that is just on “Socializing Your Dog.”